Dimension 11 — Rokon City Municipal Hospital (RCMH)

 “Imagine if you brought some plague here, though.
 The headlines being like, ‘alien comes into Sooted Star and kills the entire human population with killer bacteria.’”
 Sage laughed heartily.

 Sage tried to hide huir discomfort with the question behind a smile.
 After hearing that even Eberkerson distrusted the SEU authorities, zei wasn’t sure how to approach this.
-Zei reassured with forced confidence, “You’d probably be fine, even with authorities.
+Zei reassured with forced confidence, “You’d probably be fine, even with most of the authorities.
 They’re some of the only folks who could get you home, after all.”

 The two of them exited the car and headed toward the roof entrance of the apartment.
 It stood out as a single sheltered door leading down into a staircase.
 The second door down was the entrance to Sage’s apartment.